crazylot/End-to-End-Data-Engineering-Project/README.md

 Dataframe is like a temporary view with table like structure.

 ### Azure Synapse Analytics Service
 In order to connect with your serversql pool with azure data factory, you need to create a linked service connection for which type will be "Azure SQL Database" and not "Azure Synapse Analytics Service".
+Serverless SQL Endpoint in the properties of synapse anlaytics workspace will used as server name and databse will be your serverless SQL pool name.